lawik/notes/Blog - Unpacking Elixir - Web Framework.md

 These are super-dynamic languages where monkey-patching and other fun stuff is incredibly available.
 This of course means you should limit how much you use this fun stuff as much as possible.
 A code-base without discipline can get very messy on top of these languages and frameworks.

 Phoenix tries not to rely on "magic".
-We call them macros instead.
+We call them [macros](https://hexdocs.pm/elixir/macros.html) instead.

 I kid.
 Macros are among the more confusing parts of Phoenix as well as Plug but they are generally there to manage some inherent complexity for you and they are much of the time still in "your" code.

-Typically you start a Phoenix project using `mix phx.new` which generates a project that you then own.
+Typically you start a Phoenix project using `mix phx.new my_app` which generates a project that you then own.
 Sure, you have dependencies, the code of which you don't own, but your MyAppWeb module has macros for bringing in the necessary functions for Controllers or LiveView and you can adapt that to your way.

 I've heard multiple people go "that's a lot of files" when generating a Phoenix project and I agree, that's the impression you'll get.
 But most of the files have fairly clear purpose once you get to know them and they are there to make things explicit and hand you the reins instead of mysteriously and magically inheriting things at you.
-There are also hygiene things like gettext that you might not use in your first few projects that are there because they just ought to.
-And you'd be pissed if they weren't when you need them.
+There are also hygiene things like gettext that you might not use in your first few projects that are there because they just ought to include it.
+And you'd be pissed if it was not there when you needed it.

 ### Opinionated design, or a lack thereof

 We often talk about opinionated design in web frameworks.
 The reason is generally that an opinionated design makes significant trade-offs for some cases in order to support the common case.
 Pareto principle, 80/20 rule, all that, again.
 By providing an opinionated design you eliminate the need for many decisions and ideally provide well-proven good-enough solutions or at least helpful simplifications.

 Phoenix is not deeply opinionated.
-It doesn't have to be.
+I think .
 Erlang is incredibly opinionated at a fundamental level.
 It makes a ton of choices in the service of building services and Elixir inherited those opinions.
 We've traded off a number of things we don't care about to get a fantastic foundation for a web framework.
 We get trivial concurrency and parallelism but have traded off small binaries and number crunching.
 We have consistent latencies but don't get the speed of mutable state.

 I started out considering Phoenix as an opinionated framework in the vein of Django.
 I don't know what gave me that idea aside from them both being web frameworks.
 Sure, it brings in some opinions such as "specifying routers in a central place is nice" and "this is how you should bring in your helper functions for doing controllers".
 It also abstracts away connection pools and supervision trees and there are opinions enshrined there but that's usually not what people mean when talking about opinionated framework designs.